Services

 We Serve Wombats and the Community

-As Australia’s largest Bare Nosed wombat sanctuary, we’re passionate about wombat welfare and community engagement.
+At the sanctuary, we are passionate about wombat welfare and community engagement.
 After all, a lot of furry creatures (wombats) depend on us for their survival.
 The work we do at Sleepy Burrows is varied – from nursing injured wombats to educating the broader public.
 An overview of the services we provide is outlined below.

 Treatment of injured wombats